pubnub/pubnub-mcp-server/resources/sdk_docs/dart_presence.md

 ## Announce leave

-Notify channels and channelGroups that the device (UUID) has left.
+Notify channels and channel groups that this device (UUID) has left.

 ### Method(s)